+'''

 HazelcastInstance hazelcastInstance = Hazelcast.newHazelcastInstance();

+'''

-''' ICollection<Price> set = hazelcastInstance.getSet( "default" ); // or ISet<Prices> set = hazelcastInstance.getSet( "default" ); default.addItemListener( sampleItemListener, true ); '''
+''' ICollection<Price> set = hazelcastInstance.getSet( "default" ); // or ISet<Prices> set = hazelcastInstance.getSet( "default" ); set.addItemListener( new SampleItemListener(), true ); '''

 With the above approach, there is the possibility of missing events between the creation of the instance and registering the listener.
 To overcome this race condition, Hazelcast allows you to register listeners in the configuration.
 You can register listeners using declarative, programmatic, or Spring configuration, as shown below.